Skip To Content

 Students in our program can expect to learn about the foundations of wetland and forest ecology through flora and fauna identification, how data and observations inform natural areas management, and engage with local ecosystems through scientific inquiry, ending the summer by presenting their research findings at an end-of-summer symposium.

-The SUN high school internship has two program locations:
+The high school SUN internship program has two program locations:

 Learn more about the SUN internship’s curriculum and program.